Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 July 19, 2002

 Federal and local law enforcement agents arrest North Carolina Klan leader Charles Robert Barefoot Jr. for his role in a plot to blow up the Johnson County Sheriff's Office, the sheriff himself and the county jail.
 Officers find more than two dozen weapons in Barefoot's home.
 They also find bombs and bomb components in the home of Barefoot's son, Daniel Barefoot, who is charged that same day with the arson of a school bus and an empty barn.
 The elder Barefoot — who broke away from the National Knights of the KKK several months earlier to form his own, harder-line group, the Nation's Knights of the KKK — is charged with weapons violations and later sentenced to more than two years.
 In 2003, Barefoot, his wife and three other men are charged with the 2001 murder of a former Klan member.
 In 2007, a judge rules Barefoot mentally incompetent to stand trial for murder and commits him indefinitely to a mental hospital.
 Sharon Barefoot is released from prison in July 2009.
 Charles Barefoot is ruled competent to stand trial in 2011 and, in September 2012, a jury convicts him on six felony counts, including conspiracy, possession of stolen guns and receipt of explosives with intent to kill.
+He is sentenced in February 2013 to 15 years in prison and three years’ probation after his term.

 August 22, 2002